- Archives Home →

 April 8, 2009

-How Congress encouraged vote fraudIt turns out that not only are there are more people registered to vote in Detroit than that city now has residents over age 18, but that the Democrats have wanted it to be that way ever since the last time they controlled Congress.
-The 1...
+How Congress encouraged vote fraudIt turns out that not only are there are more people registered to vote in Detroit than that city now has residents over age 18, just as the Democrats in Congress wanted.

 -